How to Pick the Best Keywords for Your Website

 Take your topics from Step 1 and, while still in “wearing the shoes” of your customer personas, consider what they might type into a Google search bar to learn more about those topics.

-To give an idea, someone searching for web design most likely won’t just type in “web design” in Google.
+Someone searching for web design most likely won’t just type in “web design” in Google to give an idea.
 They’ll have a more specific query in mind.
 It’s more realistic to say they would use a phrase such as:

 Remember, at this point, your list is still a bit of a brain dump—not your final pick of the best keywords.